behreajj/AsepriteSwatchExchange/README.md

 These files may also include groups of colors.
 Groups are ignored by the importer.
 The distinction between global, spot and normal colors is ignored as well.

+## Download

+To download this script, click on the green Code button above, then select Download Zip.
+You can also click on the `aseSwatch.lua` file.
+Beware that some browsers will append a `.txt` file format extension to script files on download.
+Aseprite will not recognize the script until this is removed and the original `.lua` extension is used.
+There can also be issues with copying and pasting.
+Be sure to click on the Raw file button; do not copy the formatted code.

+## Usage

+To use this script, open Aseprite.
+In the menu bar, go to `File > Scripts > Open Scripts Folder`.
+Move the Lua script into the folder that opens.
+Return to Aseprite; go to `File > Scripts > Rescan Scripts Folder` (the default hotkey is `F5`).
+The script should now be listed under `File > Scripts`.
+Select `aseSwatchIo.lua` to launch the dialog.

+If an error message in Aseprite's console appears, check if the script folder is on a file path that includes characters beyond [UTF-8](https://en.wikipedia.org/wiki/UTF-8), such as 'é' (e acute) or 'ö' (o umlaut).

+A hot key can be assigned to the script by going to `Edit > Keyboard Shortcuts`.
+The search input box in the top left of the shortcuts dialog can be used to locate the script by its file name.
+The dialog can be closed with `Alt+C`.
+The import button can be activated with `Alt+I`; export, with `Alt+E`.

+If no sprite is open when a file is imported, the script will create a new sprite with the palette's swatches on the canvas.
+If the file is an Aseprite generated `.ase` file, then it will be opened as a sprite, not as a palette.
+If a sprite is open, then the active sprite's palette is set to the import.
+Indexed color mode sprites will be converted to RGB before the palette is set, then re-converted to indexed color mode after.

 ## Debugging

 This script was authored without reference to Adobe software (Illustrator, Photoshop, etc.).
 There are likely bugs as a result.
 If you would like to help improve the repository, and have access to Adobe products, please consider reaching out with sample files.
 In particular, `.ase` files with groups and `.aco` files in the LAB format require further testing.